 Going to Berghain alone is absolutely acceptable.
-As a matter of fact, if you come in a wolf pack, greater are chances that all of you get rejected, simply because you would be judged as a whole.
+As a matter of fact, if you come in a wolf pack, greater are the chances that all of you get rejected, simply because you would be judged as a whole.

 However, there is no precise answer to how many is too many.
-Advice on not coming in groups of more than two is definitely false.
+Advice on not coming in groups of more than two is false.
 If you are the right fit, being in a group will not be a problem.

-Certainly, hen and stag parties should really consider not waiting in line for Berghain.
+Certainly, hen and stag parties should consider not waiting in line for Berghain.
 Well, for the reasons of group mentality, as well as for probable alcohol pre-consumption and obnoxious behavior.
 It is indeed recommendable not to produce unnecessary noise when queuing, and hen/stag nights do not seem to adhere to staying calm.

 Getting into Berghain is much more easily achievable if you come sober.
 So you raise your chances by not coming in a company, of people, or bottles.

 Mushrooms and alcohol kick in.
 Mitch, my Aussie pal, opens up like a book.
 He broke up with his girlfriend last week.
-Berghain sounded like a therapy.
+Berghain sounded like therapy.